You are here

 Visiting the Smithsonian American Art Museum and Renwick Gallery in Washington, DC

-Discover the nation’s first collection of American art and its home for contemporary craft.
+Discover the nation’s first collection of American art and its home for contemporary craft at these free DC museums.

 Wander through three centuries of American art